extrawurst/sockjs-d/README.md

 ========

-This is totally in progress and not ready to use in any way!
-Be patient ;)
+This is totally in progress!

+What works right now is the test project of a sockjs web client connecting and exchanging messages with a vibe.d server.

+Note:
+This is xhr-polling transport only, right now!